Aitkin’s Restaurant & Culinary Skills Career Academy

 In this course, students will learn how math and chemistry work together in the kitchen.
 The course is designed for students who are interested in further course work involving food preparation.
 Students learn preparation techniques and principles used in baking and advances techniques for meal preparation.
 Main units include: kitchen equipment, measuring, and ingredient functions, candy, pies and pastries, soups, and salads.

-- International Foods (1 High School Credit)
+- Global Foods (1 High School Credit)

 This course gives you a firsthand opportunity to cook foods that come from other parts of the world.
 Students learn customs, eating patterns, cultures of countries and create many different ethnic cuisines.
 Internationals Foods concentrated on traditional food preparations with plenty of hands-in opportunities.